 Most of today’s authoritarian regimes that hold regular elections, have a formal separation of powers and a relatively independent press.
 Scholars have called these hybrid or electoral authoritarian regimes.

 I set out to research this puzzle of authoritarian rule.
 I focused on Uganda because it provides a clear case of an electoral authoritarian regime.

 President Yoweri Museveni has held power since 1986 under the ruling party, the National Resistance Movement.
 The State is seen as increasingly repressive.

 However, it holds regular elections and meets some other basic criteria of a democracy.
 This includes a nominally independent judiciary, inclusive suffrage and a fairly free press.

 In studying Uganda, I identified a type of governance that uses unpredictability to combine democratic institutions with authoritarian power.
 I call this ‘institutionalised arbitrariness’.

 Uganda is unique in many ways.
 Nevertheless, my research offers some insights for contemporary practices of authoritarianism worldwide.
 It also offers insights into the working of post-liberation African States like Ethiopia, Rwanda and Zimbabwe.

-I carried out fieldwork in Uganda, studying local violent actors.
+The research I carried out fieldwork in Uganda, studying local violent actors.
 I held more than 300 interviews with local security actors.
 These included vigilantes and community police, community members and government representatives.

 I attended public events like community meetings, and collected village-level bylaws and other documentation that helped triangulate what people told me.